James passes Bryant on NBA scoring list in Lakers’ loss

 James scribbled “Mamba 4 Life” as he chased Bryant, the five-time champion, in Philly.
 Fans stood with phones pointed toward the court, waiting to capture a slice of history that came when James scored the milestone basket with 7:23 left in the third quarter.
 James entered 18 points shy of passing Bryant, and the layup gave him 33,644 points.
 James stands third with 33,655.
 Bryant finished his career with 33,643, all with the Lakers.

-”Continuing to move the game forward (at)KingJames.
-Much respect my brother (hash)33644,” Bryant tweeted.
+“Continuing to move the game forward @KingJames.
+Much respect my brother #33644,” Bryant tweeted.

 James waved to the Philadelphia crowd that gave him a rousing standing ovation when the mark was announced by the public address announcer.
 The Sixers also posted a graphic of the NBA’s top 10 career scorers with images of James in Lakers and Miami Heat jerseys.